INTERPOL

 Immediate strategic action is essential.
 Travel should be suspended until the risk is assessed.
 The underlying judicial documentation must be analysed, and the extradition exposure evaluated by the jurisdiction.
 A structured Deletion Request should then be filed before the Commission for the Control of INTERPOL’s Files.

-Do I need a lawyer to delete an INTERPOL Red Notice?
+Do I need a lawyer to have an INTERPOL Red Notice removed?

 While it is technically possible to file a request independently, Red Notice deletion is a specialised field involving international police cooperation law, extradition principles, and human rights analysis.